sansanyuchen/sansanyuchen.github.io/_pages/about.md

 I am currently engaged in computer vision research.
 If you are seeking any form of academic cooperation, please feel free to email me: 1005833640@qq.com.

-I graduated from North China Electric Power University with a bachelor's degree and graduated from
+I graduated from North China Electric Power University with a bachelor's degree